HL7/davinci-alerts/input/pagecontent/capstatements.md

-There are 4 Capability Statements defined to describe the expectations for this implementation guide:
+There are 5 Capability Statements defining computable definitions of FHIR conformance expectations of the RESTful transactions and specific profiles for each of the Da Vinci Notification Roles.
+They provide the base conformance rules that may be used for system compatibility testing, code generation, or as the basis for a conformance assessment.

 {% include list-simple-capabilitystatements.xhtml %}